Sweet California: 2016–2017: Rocío's departure, Head for the Stars 2.0 and 3.

 Shortly after, Tamara Nsue, a friend and dancer of the group for years, was announced as Rocío's replacement.
 A month later, the group reissued their second album with new material.
 Titled Head for the Stars 2.0, the release contains unreleased tracks, re-recordings of the original album with Tamara's voice and acoustic versions.
 The first single release was "Good Lovin '2.0", whose video clip exceeded one million views in a few days.
 Head for the Stars 2.0 was released on 18 March 2016 and achieved the Platinum Record for more than 40,000 copies sold.
 In addition, on 8 April 2016, the band embarked on their "Wonder Tour 2.0" that took them throughout Spain.

 The band released their third studio album on 2 December 2016, titled 3.
-Their name, as they explain it, is given because they present the album divided into three thematic sections, the first being the group with "more current" sounds, the second with more retro songs and with more harmonies and the last one with themes in Spanish.
-The album's lead single was "Good Life", a track with touches of tropical house produced by Tonino Speciale.
+The album is divided into three thematic sections: modern sounds, retro harmonies and songs in Spanish.
+The album's lead single was "Good Life," a track with touches of tropical house produced by Tonino Speciale.

 After three weeks of its launch, 3 earned the Gold Record for selling more than 20,000 copies.
 After a month of its release, it earned the Platinum Record certification, after selling more than 40,000 copies.

 In March 2017, they embarked on the Ladies' Tour, their fourth national tour, which once again took them throughout Spain for more than half a year.

 On 1 September 2017, they released the reissue of 3, which contained unpublished material, DVD images of the most significant concert of their Ladies' Tour, at the Wizink Center in Madrid, and new songs.
 This reissue also featured an unreleased song called "¡Ay Dios Mio!", featuring Danny Romero and also included the collaboration with the Italian duo Benji & Fede in a version of their song "Tutto per una Ragione" entitled "Solo por una Razón".